brimstone/brimstone.github.io/events/2017/04/dockercon17.md

 - LinuxKit is just a library of components
 - the `moby` build tool needs to move out of linuxkit/linuxkit
 - `moby` will eventually produce the `docker` packages
-- no good ISO9660 lin for go, so they use a container for mkisofs
+- no good ISO9660 lib for go, so they use a container for mkisofs